 CD Projekt Red has done an incredible job developing The Witcher 3 Wild Hunt, especially in the graphics department.
 The first one in The Witcher series made its way to consoles like Nintendo Switch, Xbox One, and PlayStation 4.
 There is a whole lot of improvement in the graphics and detailing of the gameplay.

-Trailers and cutscenes caused a lot of gossip in the gaming industry, and when the game was released, it fulfilled the audience’s expectations.
+Trailers and cutscenes caused a lot of gossip.
+According to Veryaligaming, when the game was released, it fulfilled the audience’s expectations.
 Everything from the moving of the character’s hairs, sunlight breaking through the forest from narrow spaces, trees catching the winds and their movements, and even the character’s skin after the bath stands out.

 Graphics overall have better details and are astonishing.
 The use of fog, grasses moving with the breeze, changing weather, sky color, and many more things are perfect.
 There are immersive details in the game and a desire to wander in the game just for fun.
 The facial animations and textures of the surfaces all over the game have a fantastic finish.